AMI-system/gbif_download_standalone/02_preprocess_dwca/README.md

 ## Downloading the Darwin Core Archive files

 Scripts in this repository use the Darwin Core Archive files to fetch images from GBIF.
+**This only needs to be done once for lepidoptera update**.
 For any given species (or genus, or family, or the whole order), go to https://www.gbif.org/occurrence/search and enter the species name in the "Scientific Name" field on the left.
 Once the search returns the list of occurrences, click "Download" and then "DARWIN CORE ARCHIVE".
 The archive file will start being prepared and you will get an email once its ready for download.

 Once you have the download link, use the `wget` command in terminal to download the archive file on Baskerville.
 For example:
 `wget -O <file_name.zip> <download-link>`